PersonalDataPipeline/pdpl-cli/docs/devlog.md

 Now we wait and hope that the script isn't malfunctioning when the script runs!
 Safest thing to do now is add another API (which I've been excited to do for a while).

 (Just saw the cron run ... works!!
 I got a little permission notification window popup, I wonder if it's possible to pre-authorize that)

+Adding a new API is not that bad of an experience currently.
+I added some documentation for that and it feels like the hardest part will be directing folks on how to add historic parameters and logic.
+I think, with a bunch of examples and tests, that won't be too hard to overcome.

 ## [[2024-03-25]]